MarkM-dev/Exercise-For-HelloHeart/Readme.txt

         Evaluate the result value based on the test category and the result threshold

-        Inform the user whether their result is "Good!" (i.e. below threshold), "Bad!" (i.e. above threshold) or ìUnknownî (i.e test not found in dataset)
+        Inform the user whether their result is "Good!" (i.e. below threshold), "Bad!" (i.e. above threshold) or ‚ÄúUnknown‚Äù (i.e test not found in dataset)

     UI mock: